-Welcome to Student Central Services, the hub of administrative support and resources for students at UDST.
+Welcome to Student Central Services, the hub of student success support and resources for students at UDST.
 We understand that navigating through the various aspects of university life can be both exciting and challenging, which is why our dedicated team is here to assist you every step of the way.

-At Student Central Services, we provide a comprehensive range of services to cater to the unique needs of our student community.
+At Student Central Services, we provide a comprehensive range of services to cater to the unique needs of our student community, including academic advising, academic learning services, and career services.
 Whether you are a new student just beginning your academic journey or a seasoned student seeking assistance, our knowledgeable staff is committed to providing you with the highest level of support and guidance.